-A handshake says a lot about a person so it’s rather important that anyone looking to be respected, taken seriously, liked, or not taken as a fool, should definitely master the skill of a solid handshake.
+A handshake says a lot about a person, so it’s rather crucial that anyone looking to be respected, taken seriously, liked, or not taken as a fool, should master the skill of a solid handshake.
 I’ve met several people over the years that left me with the most uncomfortable feeling after shaking their hand.
-It was like I need to go for a run, wash my hands, or do some sort of mind trick to forget about how weird or awkward that particular handshake was.
+It was like I need to go for a run, wash my hands, or do some mind trick to forget about how weird or awkward that particular handshake was.

-When someone grabs your hand and it’s just kind of limp, or not exactly what anyone would consider “firm” it is just entirely too lousy to even consider taking this person seriously.
+When someone grabs your hand, and it’s just limp, or not exactly what anyone would consider “firm,” it is just entirely too lousy to even consider taking this person seriously.
 I’m not kidding; I have judged those with weak handshakes.
 I have changed my perspective on a person because of what others have said about their handshake.
-It’s just not something you want to suck at.
+It’s just not something you want to stink at.

 Thumb to thumb